 Love Potion #9 and a Half

-Welcome to another adventure from the Thousand Acre Woods deep within Trollheim of the NJ Pine Belt!
-Tales Chronicled by Jonathan Hulton...That is me!
+Welcome to another adventure from the Thousand Acre Woods.
+A place on the edge of Trollheim deep within the mysterious NJ Pine Belt!
+Tales Chronicled by Christopher Jonathan Hulton...That's me!
 This week Helgi drags her daughter to get a love potion.

 "Gramps, will you quit it…" Angrboda responded.

-"A few months after we were married, she asked if I was satisfied, and I said I had enough already,
+"A few months after we were married, she asked if I was satisfied , and I said yes, I had enough of her already,

 "So?"